jfspps/Data-Structures-and-Algorithms/16_Sparse_matrices_and_Polynomials.md

 }
 ```

-The sparse matrix tabular representation is defined by another structure:
+The sparse matrix tabular representation is defined by another structure.
+The first column summarising the sparse matrix is stored in variables n, m, and num.
+The remaining elements are stored in another structure e.

 ```cpp
 struct Sparse{